didx-xyz/aries-cloudapi-python/docs/commomSteps.md

      "attributes": ["skill", "age"]
    }
    ```
-   Note that you will have to have a public DID to do so (if your agent lacks one you can use the yoma role and create one providing the same auth header as described in this step; see SWAGGER).
+   Note that you will have to have a public DID to do so (if your agent lacks one you can use the governance role and create one providing the same auth header as described in this step; see SWAGGER).
 Run the request with the header from 1. and the payload from 2. against the CloudAPI url and endpoint `/admin/governance/schemas/` (POST method).
 On success the created schema will be returned.

 ### Issuing a credential